andre-lima/Simple-React-Page-Router/README.md

 This is just a test where the main objective was to better understand React.

+## Example page

+[Visit the page here](https://github.com/andre-lima/Simple-React-Page-Router) to see the code in action.

 ## Instructions

 1. [Click here](https://github.com/andre-lima/Simple-React-Page-Router) to go to the github repository for the project to clone the project.